 Much attention has been paid to the alarming statistics on population decline in Central Europe and the fears these numbers have provoked.
 As a result of alarming statistics on population decline, governments in Hungary and Poland have introduced pro-natalist policies which are detrimental to both women’s rights and democratic standards.
-Adding to the conversation on these aspects will be Amanda Coakley’s goal in her work as a Europe’s Futures Fellow in 2021/22.
-Adding to the conversation on these aspects will be Amanda Coakley’s goal in her work as a Europe’s Futures Fellow in 2021/22.
+Amanda Coakley contributed to the discussion on these aspects with her work as Europe's Futures Fellow 2021/22 .

 Amanda Coakley is a reporter and producer for The Irish Times, The Guardian, Foreign Policy, POLITICO Europe, The Financial Times, Al Jazeera, Euronews, The National, Deutsche Welle, BBC Radio 4, RTÉ, CNN International and Channel 4 News.
 Amanda was one of the first foreign journalists in the world to interview Prime Minister Imran Khan in Islamabad, and she also covered the war in Nagorno-Karabakh 2020 for The Irish Times, RTÉ and Euronews.
 Prior to career in journalism she was a publisher at Penguin Random House. https://www.amandacoakley.com/work